SpringsFern/FileStreamBot/README.md

 ### Optional Vars

+- `ALLOWED_USERS`: The user Telegram IDs of users to which the bot only reply to.
+> **Note**
+> Leave this field empty and anyone will be able to use your bot instance.
+> You may also add multiple users by adding the IDs separated by comma (,)

-`SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
+- `SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
 Flood wait exceptions requiring higher waiting times will be raised.
 Defaults to 60 seconds.

-`WORKERS` : Number of maximum concurrent workers for handling incoming updates.
+- `WORKERS` : Number of maximum concurrent workers for handling incoming updates.
 Defaults to `3`

-`PORT` : The port that you want your webapp to be listened to.
+- `PORT` : The port that you want your webapp to be listened to.
 Defaults to `8080`

-`WEB_SERVER_BIND_ADDRESS` : Your server bind address.
+- `WEB_SERVER_BIND_ADDRESS` : Your server bind address.
 Defauls to `0.0.0.0`

-`NO_PORT` : (can be either `True` or `False`) If you don't want your port to be displayed.
+- `NO_PORT` : (can be either `True` or `False`) If you don't want your port to be displayed.
 You should point your `PORT` to `80` (http) or `443` (https) for the links to work.
 Ignore this if you're on Heroku.

-`FQDN` :  A Fully Qualified Domain Name if present.
+- `FQDN` :  A Fully Qualified Domain Name if present.
 Defaults to `WEB_SERVER_BIND_ADDRESS`

-`HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.
+- `HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.

-`PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
+- `PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
 Defaults to `1200` or 20 minutes.

-`UPDATES_CHANNEL` : Your Telegram Channel Username without @

-`FORCE_UPDATES_CHANNEL` : Set to True, if you want every user Join update channel to use the bot.

-`SESSION_NAME` : Name for the Database created on your MongoDB.
+- `SESSION_NAME` : Name for the Database created on your MongoDB.
 Defaults to `F2LxBot`

-`BANNED_CHANNELS` : Put IDs of Banned Channels where bot will not work.
-You can add multiple IDs & separate with <kbd>Space</kbd>.

-`KEEP_ALIVE` : If you want to make the server ping itself every
+- `KEEP_ALIVE` : If you want to make the server ping itself every

-`IMAGE_FILEID` : Photo to send with /myfiles command.
+- `IMAGE_FILEID` : Photo to send with /myfiles command.
 Put file_id to send a photo that exists on the Telegram servers or Put an HTTP URL to get a photo from the Internet

-`TOS` : URL to your Terms of Service Text

-`MODE` should be set to secondary if you only want to use the server for serving files

-`LINK_LIMIT`: Limit Number of Links a User Can Generate.
-Value should be a Number

 ## How to use the bot